RSpec in the News

 A Young Astronomer’s Remarkable Achievement

-At a recent American Astronomical Society conference, we were approached at our booth by a high school student named Piper Reid.
-She came by to tell us that she had used our software on a project she recently completed, which had been accepted for the conference poster session.
 Her project was to measure the physical properties of a binary star system using photometry and spectroscopy.
 She measured the rotation period, separation, radius, and mass of BB Pegasi and 57 Cygni.
 For more information and a downloadable copy of her paper, see this link.

 We’re also told (and, frankly, are somewhat envious!) that at the AAS Conference, Piper had the opportunity to explain her poster to COBE researcher John Mather (2006 Nobel Laureate in Physics) and also to physicist John Grunsfeld, a five-time Shuttle astronaut!
-Congratulations, Piper, on your project!
+Congratulations, Piper, on your project.
 We look forward to seeing more great things from you in the years to come.

-Article on how to use Webinars for Remote Presentations.
+Article on how to use Webinars for Remote Presentations

 Tom is available for free to speak to your club.
 See link for details.